Our research

 -

-To identify and investigate how gene regulatory networks underlying desiccation tolerance (and their associated proteins) have evolved and respond to environmental changes.
+To investigate how gene regulatory networks underlying seed maturation and desiccation tolerance evolved and respond to environmental changes.

 -

-To study the transcriptional and post-transcriptional regulation of key desiccation tolerance genes.
+To study the transcriptional and post-transcriptional regulation mechanisms involved in seed desiccation tolerance.

 -

-With the knowledge gained from our research we are contributing with practical applications, with a special focus on improvement of crop seed storage, seed quality and resilience to drought.
+With the knowledge gained from our research we hope to contribute with practical applications, such as improvement of seed storage, seed quality and plant resilience to water stress.

 Our projects